ncsa/ameriflux-pipeline/docs/eddypro/runeddypro.md

 - The parameters can be set using enveditor.
 - 'EddyPro Bin Folder' is the directory that contains the eddypro executable file.
 - 'EddyPro Project Template' is the template file for creating the executable eddypro project file.
-    - It can be found in the repository and can be other eddypro project file.
+    - It can be found in the repository or can be other eddypro project file.
-- 'EddyProj Project File' is the directory that the actual eddypro project file will be generated from templated file, saved, and used.
+- 'EddyProj Project File' is the directory that the actual eddypro project file will be generated from template file.
 - 'EddyPro Project ID' is the identifier for the project that can be decided by the user.
 - 'EddyPro File Prototype' is the string that shows the format of the ghg file naming.
     - This can be obtained from the naming convention of ghg files.